fedeth/minicrawler/README.md

 # MiniCrawler

-## Premise
-I have realized that my knowledge of Elixir is very shallow.
-I have used Elixir and Phoenix in the past months but I was in charge only for simple maintenance tasks of a side project.
-This is the first time that I’ve tried to build something from scratch with this language.
-I spent all my free time revising and referencing the official docs trying to accomplish the challenge.
-I’m aware that my current knowledge of the language is not sufficient to cover the role I applied for, but I was glad to learn something about Elixir and FP.
-In future I would like to implement Elixir in my own personal projects to improve my understanding of the language.
+This script explores recursively all internal links of a given domain and retrives useful info (assets' url, inbound/outbound links between pages, etc...) for each of them.

 ## IDEA
 ![logic](https://i.ibb.co/0QWN3bC/Untitled-document-3.jpg)
-script logic
+Script logic

 ![Graph](https://i.ibb.co/BtXKPnX/Untitled-document-1.jpg)
-A picture that I drew to visualize the problem
+A picture that I drew to visualize the problem before I started to code.

 ## Usage